Home / Stories /

 Inside the dome.
 Photo: Te Whare o Rehua Sarjeant Gallery.

-As eluded to by Williams, that journey to this long-awaited point wasn't without its challenges, especially as countless creative projects were falling by the wayside across the country.
+As alluded to by Williams, that journey to this long-awaited point wasn't without its challenges, especially as countless creative projects were falling by the wayside across the country.

 Clifford adds "There have certainly been some significant hurdles to overcome, not least being the start of construction just as the COVID-19 pandemic was getting underway in 2020.
 It was quite a while before we could clearly see the horizon line of an actual opening date but the project has such strong support that, once underway, it was sure to happen eventually.